paulmaxgithub/PB_TEST_TASK/README.md

 ✅ - DONE / ☑️ - TODO / ❓ - MORE INFORMATION REQUIRED

-✅ A new App named **WorldOfPAYBACK** is planned to be released.
+✅ A new App named **WorldOf...** is planned to be released.
 One of its first features involves displaying a list of transactions, and a corresponding detail screen for each.

 ## App - Requirements